-Remington College may accept transfer credits into certain programs, as set forth in more detail below.
 Remington College will consider accepting transfer credits only from accredited colleges and universities, Joint Services Transcript (JST), Defense Activity for Non- Traditional Education Support (DANTES/DSST) transcript, College Level Examination Program (CLEP) score, and/or Community College of the Air Force (CCAF).
+Cosmetology courses are identified with a prefix of "COS."